UWCNuclear/UbuntuSetUp/README.md

 ***Alternative:*** There is a virtual box that comes with Geant4 installed (requires at least 30 Gb of disk space): https://heberge.cenbg.in2p3.fr/G4VM/index.html

 Intel Virtualization Technology might need to be enabled on Windows.
 Ask Google how :-)

+# How to install GOSIA on Ubuntu

+**Step 1.**	Install librairies with:

+     sudo apt-get install gcc-7 gfortran-7

+**Step 2.**	Download the code from https://www.ikp.uni-koeln.de/~warr/gosia/ and move it to your home directory on Ubuntu by editing the correct path in the following command:

+    mv /mnt/WHERE-IT-IS-ON-WINDOWS/gosia_20110524.9.f ~

+**Step 3.**	Compile with:

+     gfortran -o gosia gosia_20110524.9.f

+**Step 4.**	Tun with:

+     ./gosia < filename.inp

+**Step 5.** Use a script to integrate the yields:	https://github.com/UWCNuclear/IntegratedYields

+***Sample files and more support:*** http://www.pas.rochester.edu/~cline/Gosia/

+# How to install GREMLIN on Ubuntu

+**Step 1.** Download the gremlin.f file from the Gosia homepage using the link:         http://www.pas.rochester.edu/~cline/Gosia/

+**Step 2.** After downloading the gremlin.f file, run the command:

+      gfortran-7 -o gremlin gremlin.f
+or:

+      gfortran -o gremlin gremlin.f

+**Step 3.** Warnings being displayed in the terminal is perfectly fine.
+If there are errors being produced in the compiling process, this will need to be addressed by a case by case bases.
+However, below are four errors that have been encounted while compiling GREMLIN on Ubuntu and the solutions to those errors:

+        gremlin.f:1046:72:
+        ATT   =   ATT  +  THICKN(J) * MU0 * EXP(SPLCURVE(J,'U',X))
+        Error: Syntax error in argument list at (1)

+        gremlin.f:1048:72:
+        ATT   =   ATT  +  THICKN(J) * MU0 * EXP(SPLCURVE(J,'L',X))
+        Error: Syntax error in argument list at (1)

+        gremlin.f:1210:72:
+        IF(SQRT(M1*E1).LT.COS(TH3/DEG)*SQRT(M3*E3_1)) TH4_1=180.-TH4_1
+        Error: Syntax error in expression at (1)

+        gremlin.f:1211:72:
+        IF(SQRT(M1*E1).LT.COS(TH3/DEG)*SQRT(M3*E3_2)) TH4_1=180.-TH4_2
+        Error: Syntax error in expression at (1)

+For the first two errors, remove the blank spaces between each of the variables such that there is only one blank space between each of the variables.
+For the third and fourth error, place a blank space between the "180." and the "-Th4_2".

+Or compile the file attached to this repo :-)

+**Step 4.** After compiling has been completed, a file called "gremlin" will have been created.
+This can be executed using the following command:

+       ./gremlin

+A prompt will appear asking for details to be placed into the prompt.
+If this appears, then GREMLIN is working perfectly.

 # How to install RadWare on Ubuntu